idleberg/atom-build-homebrew/README.md

 ## License

-This work is dual-licensed under [The MIT License](https://opensource.org/licenses/MIT) and the [GNU General Public License, version 2.0](https://opensource.org/licenses/GPL-2.0)
+This work is licensed under [The MIT License](https://opensource.org/licenses/MIT)

 ## Donate